gregology/gregology.github.io/codex.md

 - Humans created God
 - Today's humanity will appear ludicrous to future generations
 - Plants & animals domesticated humans
+- No human changes the world alone and every humans changes the world at least a little
 - Humans make mistakes